Counterfeit and Sub-standard Electrical Products

 Advice for Consumers

-Always buy from a retailer that you trust, either direct from the manufacturer’s website or a trusted High Street name – that way if something goes wrong, you can return the product for repair or a refund.
+When you're shopping online, always buy from a retailer that you know and trust, either direct from the manufacturer’s website or a trusted High Street name – that way if something goes wrong, you can return the product for repair or a refund.

 If you suspect you have purchased a fake, stop using it immediately.
 Report it to Trading Standards so that they can take action against the seller; selling fake products is illegal and puts people’s lives at risk.

-We have launched a Chrome Extension that will highlight third party sellers on Amazon and eBay to make it easier for people to stay safe when shopping online.
+We have launched 'Check It Out', a browser extension, available on Chrome, Firefox, MS Edge and Safari, that will highlight third party sellers on Amazon and eBay to make it easier for people to stay safe when shopping online.

 Check It Out